darkdoon/audio-object/README.md

 #### AudioObject.inputs<br/>AudioObject.outputs

-WeakMaps where input and output nodes for audio objects are stored.
+WeakMaps where inputNode and outputNode for audio objects are stored.
 Normally you will not need to touch these.
 They are used internally by
 <code>.connect()</code> and <code>.disconnect()</code>.